RetroGawd/granblue-fantasy-relink-ragnarok-ultrawide/README.md

 ```
 steamapps\common\Granblue Fantasy Relink
 ```
-DO NOT PUT A RESOLUTION IN THE .INI FILE - JUST LEAVE IT AT 0
+YOU DON'T HAVE TO CHANGE THE RESOLUTION IN THE .INI FILE - YOU CAN LEAVE IT AT 0

 Launch the game - done.